 Only 43.5% of students who start high school in Oregon go on to enroll in college.
 We’re working to increase that number.

-College Possible Oregon is making college admission and success possible for more than 1,762 low-income Oregon students.
+College Possible Oregon is making college admission and success possible for more than 1,449 low-income Oregon students.
 The organization created the Portland site in 2012 and began serving students the following year.
-In the 2018-2019 school year, College Possible Portland began serving students outside of the Portland area and expanded into College Possible Oregon.
+In the 2018-2019 school year, College Possible Portland expanded into College Possible Oregon to better reflect the work the organization is doing outside of the Portland-metro region.

-This school year, College Possible Oregon is serving 473 high school students, more than 289 college students and 1,000 9th and 10th graders through college prep talks.
+This school year, College Possible Oregon is serving 626 high school students and 823 college students.
 Our high school students have an average GPA of 3.17 and 73% are students of color.

 Through the generous support of local organizations, foundations and individuals, the program will continue to grow and help more low-income students achieve their dreams of a college degree.